mysteriumnetwork/openvpn-forwarder/README.md

 ```
 #!/bin/bash
 if [[ "$1" == "add" || "$1" == "update" ]]; then
+	userHash=$(echo $3 | sha256sum | cut -d' ' -f1)
-	curl -i -X  POST http://forwarder:8000/api/v1/map  -H "Accept: application/json" -H "Content-Type: application/json"  -d "{\"ip\":\"$2\",\"userId\":\"$3\"}"
+	curl -i -X POST http://forwarder:8000/api/v1/map -H "Accept: application/json" -H "Content-Type: application/json" -d "{\"ip\":\"$2\",\"userId\":\"$userHash\"}"
 fi
 ```

-This will update `forwarder` virtual IP to UserID mapping on every user connection
+This will send an update to `forwarder` with virtual IP to UserHash mapping on every user connection.

-To be able to get user original address for mapping we need to disable `MASQUERADE` to the `forwarder` container:
+To be able to get user's original address for mapping we need to disable `MASQUERADE` to the `forwarder` container:

 Execute the following command on the `openvpn` container:
 ```
 docker exec -it openvpn iptables -t nat -A POSTROUTING ! -d forwarder -j MASQUERADE
 ```

-And the following route need to be added to the `forwarder` container:
+And the following route needs to be added to the `forwarder` container:
 ```
 docker exec -it forwarder route add -net 192.168.255.0/24 gw openvpn
 ```

 * `192.168.255.0/24` - is a OpenVPN subnet that will be used for clients;
-* `forwarder` - is a container name of the OpenVPN-forwarder, this name should be resolved from any container in the `openvpn_network` docker network.
+* `forwarder` - is a container name of the OpenVPN-forwarder, this name should resolve from any container in the `openvpn_network` docker network.
-* `openvpn` - is a container name of the OpenVPN server, this name should be resolved from any container in the `openvpn_network` docker network.
+* `openvpn` - is a container name of the OpenVPN server, this name should resolve from any container in the `openvpn_network` docker network.

 ## License